We all know post-processing because it is part of CAE.

 Yes, post-processing is important: it gives you the chance to justify your one-month (or one-day, or one-week, or one-year) work; it shows you something you want or something unexpected.

 If you are lucky, you can even show how your simulation matches the experimental results.
 If you don’t have any experimental data (unfortunately, nowadays, this is not uncommon any more), you can still justify your results against common sense.

 Of course, “right” or “accurate” results are not the goal of simulation.
 The purposes of simulation usually include:

 - to get some data or insights that are impossible, or impractical, or too expensive, from experiments or physical tests (so that the process or system or physics can be better understood; for PhD students, more colorful figures in papers and thesis) ;

 - to diagnose the problems encountered of a system (or a component) in real-world operation (so that the possible causes or scapegoats can be identified);

-- to predicate the performance of a system (usually not manufactured yet) in ideal or real -world conditions (so that design can be improved before or during prototyping stage);
+- to predicate the performance of a system (usually not manufactured yet) in ideal or real-world conditions (so that design can be improved before or during the prototyping stage);

-Thanks to the advancement in computing hardware, and improvements on efficiency of parallel computing, the calculation time can significantly be shorted although the problem (e.g., the mesh) ia getting bigger and bigger.
+Thanks to the advancement in computing hardware, and improvements in the efficiency of parallel computing, the calculation time can significantly be shorted although the problem (e.g., the mesh) is getting bigger and bigger.